 Situated in a remote spot beside the extreme south-east corner of Hwange National Park, Camelthorn Lodge is one of the newer camps in this region of Zimbabwe, opened in 2014.
 Hidden in a forest of mature camelthorn, which soon gives way to open plains and a network of waterholes, the camp is well situated for game viewing, and is only a ten-minute drive from the national park.

 Our view of Camelthorn

 The remote location of Camelthorn makes this a real favourite of ours, with good game densities on the nearby Ngamo Plains.
-The camp is very stylish, with a lot of thought put into its design, yet it manages to maintain a distinct bush feel.
+The camp has a very solid structure, and though it’s well designed, it certainly won’t suit those looking for a bushcamp.
 The guiding team is very experienced and knowledgeable and the variety of activities is diverse.
-We particularly like the camp’s unique sunken hide, and the opportunity to take part in a pump run where you will help with the upkeep of southern Hwange’s waterholes.
+We particularly like the camp's unique sunken hide, and the opportunity to take part in a pump run where you will help with the upkeep of southern Hwange's waterholes.

 Camelthorn is a brand new camp situated on the southeast edge of Hwange National Park